Python-for-geo-people/Exercise-5/README.md

 You should end up with one data file for each year of data.

 ## Part 2 - Calculating annual summer and winter temperatures
-After creating the annual data files above,
+After creating the annual data files above, your next task is to calculate seasonal average temperatures for each year.

-1. Read in data file (provided from NOAA climate database)
-2. Split into separate files by year (e.g., AA-1926.csv, AA-1927.csv)
-3. Loop over all files by year, read data and calculate average temperatures for winter (DJF) and summer (JJA), append year and mean temperature to new data files (summer-avg-temps.csv, winter-avg-temps.csv)
-4. Save data files to GitHub for future use (could be a nice dataset to use for plotting.
-Could plot daily temperatures and seasonal averages with different symbols, possibly add a trendline)
+This should be done by reading in each year's data file and calculating a winter average (combining months January and February) and a summer average (combining months July and August).
+Thus for each year, your script should calculate two average temperature values.
+These seasonal average temperature values should be appended to corresponding data files (`summer-avg-temps.csv` and `winter-avg-temps.csv`) along with the year in which the average was calculated.
+Each line in the file should thus read `<year>,<avg temperature>`.
+You are not required to include a header.

+## Part 3 - Saving your seasonal average files to GitHub
+Lastly, you should save your seasonal average files (`summer-avg-temps.csv` and `winter-avg-temps.csv`) to your GitHub repository for this exercise.
+Our plan is to return to using these data files when we learn how to create data plots in Python using [matplotlib](http://matplotlib.org/).
+You do not need to save the `AA-####.csv` files to GitHub.

-## Notes
+## Questions

-- Add a hints page for the less confident coders
-- Add some optional challenges for the more experienced people
-  - Using `glob`
+## Optional tasks for advanced users
+If you're interested in a challenge, you can try to do the following in your Python script for this week's exercise.

+- Use the `glob` module to create the list of files to process in Part 2.
-  - Use functions for various parts of the code
+- Write your code in a modular format, creating functions for any parts of the code that are used repeatedly.
-  - Other things?
+- Read the data files line by line, rather than all at once.

+# Answers